Parents often ask, “What are colleges really looking for?”

 Key Takeaways

-• Colleges look for students who are curious, authentic, and engaged.
+- Colleges look for students who are curious, authentic, and engaged.

-• Intellectual vitality — a love of learning — differentiates strong applicants.
+- Intellectual vitality — a love of learning — differentiates strong applicants.

-• Admissions officers value depth and genuine voice over polish.
+- Admissions officers value depth and genuine voice over polish.

-• Students with ADHD often embody these traits naturally through creativity and hyperfocus.
+- Students with ADHD often embody these traits naturally through creativity and hyperfocus.

-• Parents can model curiosity and make learning part of everyday life.
+- Parents can model curiosity and make learning part of everyday life.

 Related Reading

-College Planning for the Curious Student
+- College Consulting: Planning for the Curious Student

 Final Thought

+At Emerging, we believe curiosity and love of learning matter.
 When students learn for the joy of discovery, they don’t just prepare for college — they prepare for a lifetime of curiosity, creativity, and growth.